 MALI: Point Sud Research Center and Near East Foundation

-SESENEGAL: WARC based in Dakar, St. Louis and Shieh Anta Diop University
+SENEGAL: WARC based in Dakar, St. Louis, and Shieh Anta Diop University

 NIGERIA